forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-core/README.md

-# Salesforce CLI integration for Visual Studio Code
+# Salesforce CLI Integration for Visual Studio Code
 This extension enables VS Code to use the Salesforce CLI to interact with your scratch orgs.

 For best results, use this extension with the other extensions in the [salesforcedx-vscode](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) bundle.